Climate change: the science is simple, the impacts are serious, the problem is solvable

 Humans are ingenious and resourceful: fixing climate change won’t be easy, but it can be done.
 It’s really important to discuss solutions to make sure students – and adults – get engaged.

 Please check the GeoBus website for updates; we also value your feedback and would love to hear from you if you use the resources.
-We can also provide school visits with a climate change theme – for more information check out our available workshops.
+We can also provide school visits with a climate change theme based on the workshop slides above – for more information check out our available workshops.

 Climate Change – In A Minute